Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Course Search function or the Indicative ATARs table.
 For further information

-regarding availability of external courses, please refer to the Curtin 2013 Undergraduate Guide located at
+regarding availability of external courses, please see the Curtin 2014 Undergraduate Guide

 Some Curtin courses are delivered either partially or fully online.
-In these courses, students do not attend classes on campus.
+In these courses, you don't attend classes on campus.
 Course materials are

-available online with students learning using a wide variety of sources that can include interactive videos and animations,
+available online and you learn using a variety of sources that can include interactive videos and animations,

-simulations, online workgroups, etc. Students are required to have internet access for Online Studies.
+simulations, online workgroups, etc. You need to have internet access for Online Studies.
 Online Studies courses are indicated on the individual

 course entries available via the Course Search function.

 All offers for undergraduate courses at Curtin will be made as a Commonwealth Supported Place (CSP) until all places are taken.
 Please see